This Hour Has Seven Days: Select episodes and issues covered

 As an example of the broad scope of each episode of Seven Days, consider the one that aired on the January 1, 1966 episode.
-It featured: Brian Nolan's interview with surrealist artist Salvador Dalí; Ken Lefolii's interview with reporter Richard Dudman, who was blamed for upsetting peace negotiations in North Vietnam; Robert Hoyt and Douglas Leiterman's interview with Washington columnist Max Freedman concerning President Lyndon Johnson's performance in the latest peace offensive; a comedy sketch by Stan Daniels and Barry Baldaro portraying future events in Rhodesia; a report on increased U.S. usage of chemical and biological weapons; a satirical report on Ronald Reagan's gubernatorial candidacy in California accompanied by film clips from some of his films; Dinah Christies' interview with actor Peter Ustinov, cartoonist Jules Feiffer, and writer Stan Freburg, regarding the 1960s; Larry Zolf's man-in-the-street interviews in London gauging public recognition of Canadian Prime Minister Lester B. Pearson; and finally a round table discussion with Finance Minister Mitchell Sharp who discusses public life, federal-provincial relations, foreign ownership and Canada's economic condition.
+It featured: Brian Nolan's interview with surrealist artist Salvador Dalí; Ken Lefolii's interview with reporter Richard Dudman, who was blamed for upsetting peace negotiations in North Vietnam; Robert Hoyt and Douglas Leiterman's interview with Washington columnist Max Freedman concerning President Lyndon Johnson's performance in the latest peace offensive; a comedy sketch by Stan Daniels and Barry Baldaro portraying future events in Rhodesia; a report on increased U.S. usage of chemical and biological weapons; a satirical report on Ronald Reagan's gubernatorial candidacy in California accompanied by film clips from some of his films; Dinah Christie's interview with actor Peter Ustinov, cartoonist Jules Feiffer, and writer Stan Freburg, regarding the 1960s; Larry Zolf's man-in-the-street interviews in London gauging public recognition of Canadian Prime Minister Lester B. Pearson; and finally a round table discussion with Finance Minister Mitchell Sharp who discusses public life, federal-provincial relations, foreign ownership and Canada's economic condition.

 The show was also instrumental in news coverage of the Munsinger Affair, a 1966 sex scandal involving former federal Minister of Defence Pierre Sévigny.
 When Zolf showed up on Sévigny's doorstep in pursuit of the story, Sévigny whacked Zolf on the head with his cane.

 Among other controversies inspired by the show, LaPierre was once shown wiping away tears on the air after a filmed interview pertaining to the Steven Truscott case, a report on the Miss Canada pageant was criticized as journalistic "poaching" because the rival CTV Television Network had exclusive coverage rights to the event, and an interview with members of the Ku Klux Klan was deliberately engineered to provoke an on-air reaction when a black civil rights activist was brought in, unannounced, to join the interview partway through.